neverRare/stick-docs/features.md

 Stick is backend agnostic in a way that it doesn't assume any environment or IO.
 A stick project can choose any backend and import it like a library, or, have no backend at all, so any other project regardless of backend can use and import it.

-These backend would be distributed as bytecodes which compiles the code.
+These backend would be distributed as byte codes which compiles the code.
 Being also a library, it could also expose IO functionality and other stuffs.

 Stick is also backend agnostic in a way that it doesn't really care about its backend, it doesn't have well-defined memory management.
 The target code would ideally be garbage-collected and imperative as well.